sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-cert-auth/cp-mobile-dev-kit-cert-auth.md

     >`BundleID`: It should be a unique identifier for your application.
 This controls if the client can be installed side by side with other applications on the device.
 Two applications with the same Bundle ID cannot be installed at the same time on a device.
 For iOS this is the Identifier `(AppID)` that is registered in Apple Developer account since that determines if the application can be installed alongside other applications.
 If the `XCode` project is set up to use _Automatically manage signing_ then when building, `XCode` will automatically generate a signing profile for the specified bundle id.
 Without matching them, trying to run the custom client in iOS device will result in failure.
 In Android, it is known as [application ID](https://developer.android.com/build/configure-app-module#set_the_application_id).

-    >`URLScheme`: Allows you to specify a custom URL scheme which opens the client.
+    >`UrlScheme`: Allows you to specify a custom URL scheme which opens the client.
 This value is provided in step 2 for **Redirect URL**.
      If the URL includes connection settings as URL parameters, these settings will override the ones used by the client.
-The default is `mdkclient`.
-This value needs to match the value provided in step 2 for the Redirect URL.
+This value `mdkcertclient` needs to match the value provided in step 2 for the Redirect URL.
 This value also needs to be unique across applications on your device.
 If the value is not unique the wrong application may be referenced when redirecting.

 4. Open the `BrandedSettings.json` file and update the `ConnectionSettings` with the values for your MDK application in Mobile Services.
 To update the `AppId`, `ClientId`, `ServerUrl`, `AuthorizationEndPointUrl`, `RedirectUrl` and `TokenUrl` in the `ConnectionSettings` block, navigate to the [Mobile Services cockpit](cp-mobile-dev-kit-ms-setup), click `com.sap.mdk.certs` > **Mobile Security Exchange** > **Info** tab, copy the highlighted block and paste it in `BrandedSettings.json`.